(Note: 474.01. - 474.20. Repealed)

 474.2165.
 Ownership and control of veterinary medical patient records; report or copies of records to be furnished

-(1) As used in this section, the term “records owner” means any veterinarian who generates a medical record after making a physical examination of, or administering treatment or dispensing legend drugs to, any patient; any veterinarian to whom records are transferred by a previous records owner; or any veterinarian's employer, provided the employment contract or agreement between the employer and the veterinarian designates the employer as the records owner.
+(1) As used in this section, the term “records owner” means any veterinarian who generates a medical record after making an examination of, or administering treatment or dispensing legend drugs to, any patient; any veterinarian to whom records are transferred by a previous records owner; or any veterinarian's employer, provided the employment contract or agreement between the employer and the veterinarian designates the employer as the records owner.

 (2) Each person who provides veterinary medical services shall maintain medical records, as established by rule.